freeCodeCamp/freeCodeCamp/docs/devops.md

 ## Reporting issues and leaving feedback

 Please open fresh issues for discussions and reporting bugs.
 You can label them as **[`release: next/beta`](https://github.com/freeCodeCamp/freeCodeCamp/labels/release%3A%20next%2Fbeta)** for triage.

-## ToDo: Add guidelines

-- [ ] Checking and getting access to development logs and other resources
-- [ ] Merging master into production-staging via fast forward
-- [ ] ...